JorasOliveira/projeto_otimizacao/README.md

-Of course!
-And you are most welcome.
-It was a pleasure working through this complex and interesting project with you.
-A great README is the final, professional touch.

-Here is a complete, "perfect" README.md file tailored to your project, including all the requested sections.

 Parallel Portfolio Optimizer in Haskell

 A project for the Insper Functional Programming course (Programação Funcional), demonstrating the use of parallelism and functional principles to solve a computationally intensive financial problem.